 However, private money lenders need guarantees, as well.
 They want to see that the clients are confident in the investment and are ready to commit their own capital to the deal.
 Usually, they only grant loans of around 65 percent of the total acquisition value.
 If the investment has really great prospects, then the lenders might even provide more of the total amount.

-As mentioned before, private money lenders are not very much interested in the borrower’s credit score.
+Here, in the hard money will be collected.
 Nevertheless, they will closely analyze the whole financial situation and check for cases of foreclosures, bankruptcies, collections and charge offs.
 They need to make sure that the client is a good risk before accepting the application.

 Real estate investors that are in urgent need for money will find private lenders to be the best solution, as the loan can be approved within two weeks, sometimes even sooner than that.